-- Click Start.
-Point to the arrow (beside the Shut down button and then select Restart. - Press CTRL, ALT, and DEL simultaneously (once) to display the menu window, and then select Restart by clicking the power icon (()) in the lower-right corner.
+- Click Start -> (1) (Power) and then select Restart. - Press CTRL, ALT, and DEL simultaneously (once) to display the menu window, and then select Restart by clicking the power icon (()) in the lower-right corner.

 Before restarting the computer, be sure to save your data.